icenine02030/chaos_app/README.md

 ====================

 This Bot is currently in public beta.
-Please let me know if you have any problems and I will try to address them quickly.
+Please let me know if you have any problems (either on Discord or via an issue here) and I will try to address them quickly.

 Basic Usage
 -----------